nancologist/ReactNative/README.md

 ___

 ## 4.2.
 Setup & App Planning

+* You set the number which computer should guess.
+* after computered guessed a number:
+    * if it is not the correct number, you give computer a hint "greater" or "lower"
+    * If you give computer a WRONG hint
+    * if it's the correct number, computer has won!
+        * the message would be: "The AI found your number in X guesses"
+        * and under the msg , a btn with "RESET" to reset the game.

+___

 ## 4.3.
 Adding a Custom Header Component
 ## 4.4.
 Adding a Screen Component
 ## 4.5.
 Working on the Layout